ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 ```
 Iterator typed values are navigated through using an `iterate` statement.

-> NOTE: Iterators are still not fully consumated.
-Iterators are currently only available for the built-in types xml and json.
-In the future we will allow developers to define their own iterators for their types.
+> NOTE: Iterators are still under development and not fully implemented.

 ## Type Conversion and Mapping